sealuwee/twitterframe/README.md

 ✅ Scrape command is now functioning as it should be.

-🔜 Open up project on pypi.org so it can be 'pip-install-able'
+✅ Opened up project on pypi.org so it can be 'pip-install-able' [here](https://pypi.org/project/twitterframe/)

 🔜 Make some basic documentation on installation/usage.